What are the top ten things to do in Morocco? Discover the highlights from our destination experts.

 Riads are traditional Moroccan homes.
 They are inward facing and built around a central courtyard.
 This allows families a sense of privacy and a beautiful calming secluded private garden.
 Sometimes there is also a swimming pool.
 Rooms are few but relatively large.
 These days, not only do riads house locals, many have been restored fully for renting and are the go-to accommodation for visitors.
 It’s a lovely and comfortable way to start and end any Morocco trip.

-Discover Morocco like an insider with a personalized and private visits to the the country’s best highlights.
+Discover Morocco like an insider with personalized and private visits to the country’s best highlights.
 Get in touch with us for a tailor-made and obligation-free tour itinerary.

 From diverse landscapes and desert adventures to vibrant souks, hammams and historical sights – here are the top five reasons why you should visit Morocco now.